Classified Computing (S-9)

 • Be aware of and knowledgeable about their responsibilities in regard to IS security.

-• Ensure that any authentication mechanisms (including passwords) issued for the control of their access to an IS are not shared and are protected at the highest classified level and most restrictive classification category of information to which they permit access.
+• Ensure that any authentication mechanisms (including passwords) issued for the control of their access to an IS are not shared and are protected at the highest classification level and most restrictive classification category of information to which they permit access.

-• Acknowledge, in writing, their responsibilities for the protection of the Information System and Classified Information
+• Acknowledge, in writing, their responsibilities for the protection of the Information System and Classified Information.

-• Understand that access to Classified Information and classified Information Systems is a privilege.
+• Understand that access to Classified Information and Classified Information Systems is a privilege.

 All terms defined in this section are capitalized throughout the document.
 Additional defined terms may be found in the central Policy Glossary.